AdWerx/charts/awx/README.md

 ## Job Isolation and Security Context

 Ansible AWX task runners employ a legacy process isolation for playbook runs (jobs) via [bubblewrap](https://github.com/containers/bubblewrap).
 The purpose of this isolation is [to restrict access to shared AWX subsystems, which could be multi-tenant](https://github.com/ansible/awx/pull/7188#issuecomment-636069719)—access the AWX task pod has and could be exploited.
 If you are not using AWX in a multi-tenant fashion and trust users writing playbooks to have full access to a Pod in your cluster, you may choose to disable bubblewrap.
-If you'd like to retain bubblewrap isolation on playbook runs in a kubernetes deployment, you'll need to run the AWX task pods with a priveleged security context (PR welcome).
+If you'd like to retain bubblewrap isolation on playbook runs in a kubernetes deployment, you'll need to run the AWX task pods with a privileged security context (PR welcome).

 Per the AWX documentation, if you choose to turn off Job Isolation you can do so by following the instructions below: